particle-iot/docs/src/content/datasheets/cellular/asset-tracker-som-datasheet.md

 - Crystal oscillator
 - I2C interface (Wire1 address 0x68)
 - Can wake MCU at a specific time using `RTC_INT`.
-- Hardware watchdog functionality
+- Programmable hardware watchdog

-**TODO: table of specs from datasheet**
+- RTC powered by XC6504 ultra-low consumption regulator so the main TPS62291 can be shut down from RTC

 #### Wi-Fi Geolocation